My Story

 In 2008 I was diagnosed with Crohn's Disease.
 This has led to many complications in my life, including a 2 week hospital stay in Jan 2009 for a small bowel resection.
 It was pretty rough.
 There's no cure for Crohn's, so I am just dealing with it day by day.

 That's where things stand right now.
-The kids are loving school, Jessie works to keep our books straight, and I am rendering.
+The kids are starting school, Jessie works to keep our books straight, and I am rendering.
 Always rendering.